-This split pea soup recipe with ham has been in my family for decades.
-With only a few ingredients, it’s easy to prepare for lunch or dinner any day of the week – and is just as delicious made ahead or reheated from frozen!
+This split pea soup with ham has been in my family for decades.
+With only a few ingredients including smoky ham, it’s easy to prepare for lunch or dinner any day of the week – and is just as delicious made ahead!

 It’s hard to believe how delicious this soup is.
 The first time I learned what was in my dad’s split pea soup, I was floored.
 It.
 Is.
 So.
 Easy.
 And BEYOND flavorful.
 Sick of thin, watery pea soup?
 This soup is creamy, hearty and heartwarming.

 Why is this split pea soup the best recipe ever?
-Here are the top five reasons why you’ll love it:
+It’s creamy, it’s smoky, it’s easy, it’s fabulous…the list goes on and on.
+But here are the top five reasons why you’ll love it and it will become a family heirloom in your house too.

 - Decades of testing (it’s a family heirloom!)